Naymul24/Web-App-DevOps-Project/README.md

 6. A .gitignore file was created to add the resultant state file to avoid exposing any secrets.

 ### Kubernetes Deployment to AKS
+Rolling Deployment strategy was chosen to be used.
+This strategy ensures zero-downtime updates by gradually replacing instances of the previous version with the new one.
+Kubernetes automatically manages the transition, minimizing disruptions and ensuring a smooth user experience.
 Now that the infrastructure is in place, the containerised application can be deployed onto Kubernetes by following these instructions:
 1. A Kubernetes manifest file was created, named application-manifest.yaml.
 Inside this file the necessary Deployment resource was defined, which will help deploy the containerised web application onto the Terraform-provisioned AKS cluster.
 The manifest should include the following:
    - Define a Deployment named flask-app-deployment that acts as a central reference for managing the containerised application.
    - Specify that the application should concurrently run on two replicas within the AKS cluster, allowing for scalability and high availability.